wangwenx190/framelesshelper/README_win32.md

 - For [QDockWidget](https://doc.qt.io/qt-6/qdockwidget.html), it supports set a custom title bar widget officially, no need to use this library, and this library is known to be not working well for QDockWidgets.
 Please refer to <https://doc.qt.io/qt-6/qdockwidget.html#setTitleBarWidget> for more details.
 - Only top level windows ([QWindow](https://doc.qt.io/qt-6/qwindow.html) and [QWidget](https://doc.qt.io/qt-6/qwidget.html)) are supported.
 - There are some known issues when DWM composition is disabled.
 This is unsupported and not tested and will not be fixed.
 However, PRs are always welcome.
-- You must enable high DPI scaling for your application otherwise some Win32 APIs may return wrong value and thus it may result in unexpected behavior.
+- High DPI scaling must be enabled for your application otherwise some Win32 APIs may return wrong value and thus it may result in unexpected behavior.

 ## Supported Platforms